From protein powders to bars and high-protein diets, we’re eating more protein than ever. But do we really need to be consuming quite so much?

 How much protein per day?

 As above, the recommended protein intake from the UK’s Department of Health states that women should avoid consuming more than 45g of protein per day, while men should not exceed more than 55g.7 Have a read of this article on how to get enough protein for more information.

 How often should we eat protein?

-Aim to eat protein two to three times a day.6 But you don’t need to tick off all the essential amino acids at every meal – the body can use amino acids from previous meals to form complete proteins.
-This means it should be easy to get all the essential amino acids you need, just by eating a wide range of protein-rich food.7
+This means it should be easy to get all the essential amino acids you need, just by eating a wide range of protein-rich food.8

 What happens if you don’t get enough protein?

-A severe protein deficiency can cause a type of malnutrition called kwashiorkor.
-It’s more common in developing countries and is very rare in the UK but can occur in the UK, in extreme circumstances such as in people who are coping with severe long-term illnesses or eating a very restricted diets.
+In severe cases, protein deficiency can cause a type of malnutrition called kwashiorkor.
+It’s more common in developing countries and is very rare in the UK.

 - a swollen stomach